earthly/website/blog/_posts/2023-10-24-create-python-package.md

 [^1]: That actual package shown here is being published as `mergeslow`, because well .. it is slow.
 The fast version is published as `fastmerge` and covered in the third article on packaging c extensions.
 All code is on [github](https://github.com/earthly/mergefast).

-[^2]: See [this blog post](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html#summary) for details on why this way should be prefered.
+[^2]: See [this blog post](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html#summary) for details on why this way should be preferred.